20/7/1913 – 5/11/1992

 Teams are forward from ‘Varsity, Shire, Aberdeen YMCA, Gordon Highlanders (2 teams) and Elgin YMCA Harriers.

-The course is from South Esplanade West, past Craiginches to Harpers’ Works, striking off to the left to take the fields over to the road leading under the railway.
-Runners then take the country again to come on to the road at the railway cabin, and thence back to the finishing point in South Esplanade West.
+The course is from South Esplanade West (in Torry), past Craiginches to Harpers’ Works, striking off to the left to take the fields over to the road leading under the railway.
+Runners then take the country again to come on to the road at the railway cabin, and thence back to the finishing point in South Esplanade West again.

 Stripping accommodation is at the Dee Swimming Clubhouse, near Victoria Bridge, but ‘Varsity and ‘Shire will strip in the ‘Shire hut at Suspension Bridge.

 Trail layers are asked to report at Dee Hut, at 2.15 p.m.”

 There follows a full list of entrants, oddly not including Lobban and the Milnes.